-RAM - TVA Rapid Assessment Method
+RAM - TVA Rapid Assessment Method for wetland assessment

-Three types of wetland vegetative communities were identified within the Project Site: Palustrine Emergent Wetland (PEM), Palustrine Scrub-Shrub (PSS) Wetland, and Palustrine Forested Wetland (PFO).
-A significant portion of the Site is active or recently active agricultural land currently producing corn, wheat, or soybean.
+Three types of wetland vegetative communities were identified within the Project Site: palustrine emergent (PEM), palustrine scrub-shrub (PSS), and palustrine forested (PFO).
+A significant portion of the Site is active or recently active agricultural land producing corn, wheat, or soybeans.
 Community identification was based on soils, hydrology, and an emphasis on dominant vegetation.
-The Natural Resources Report contains datasheets that include data point-specific vegetative community species data (Appendix G).
+The Natural Resources Report (Appendix G) contains datasheets that include wetland-specific vegetation species data.

-The majority of the Project Site is relatively well drained by overland flow, ephemeral agricultural drainages, and culverts; these lead to ponded areas or to larger water bodies including Mulberry Creek that has a nexus to the Tennessee River.
-Multiple depressions and/or ponded areas were identified by reviews of aerial imagery.
-These areas were inspected during the onsite investigations and the six on-site ponds were found to be holding water (Cardno 2019).
+The majority of the Project Site is relatively well drained by overland flow, ephemeral agricultural drainages, and culverts.
+These lead to ponded areas or to larger water bodies including Mulberry Creek, which has a nexus to the Tennessee River.
+Multiple depressions and/or ponded areas were identified by reviews of aerial imagery and were inspected during the on-site surveys (Cardno 2019).